 The Agribusiness Certificate Program is geared for students seeking a challenging and exciting career in the agricultural industry.
-Over the course of the certificate program, you will learn concepts in business to include customer service, marketing, and business management.
-You will also choose between core classes in animal science or food production.
+Throughout this program, students will explore essential business concepts that include customer service, marketing, and business management.
+In addition, students will choose between core classes in animal science or food production.